-Your first arrest can be an intimidating experience.
+Your First Time Arrest can be an intimidating experience.
 Whether you’ve been charged due to a misunderstanding or because you made an honest mistake – the whole process is stressful, hurried, and confusing.
 Since Texas is notorious for cracking down on crime, you should contact an experienced criminal defense attorney immediately to start protecting your rights.

-With thousands of case successes the legal team at Law Offices of Richard C. McConathy review each case on an individual basis to determine the best defense strategy for you.
+With thousands of case successes, the legal team at Law Offices of Richard C. McConathy reviews each case on an individual basis to determine the best defense strategy for you.
 They will make every effort to help you achieve a favorable outcome in your case.

 Common First Offenses in Dallas

 Dallas County is a vast area with a large, multicultural population.
 Therefore, there are as many common first-time offenses as there are things to do in the area.
 Whether you reside in the area or are visiting from the surrounding counties of Denton, Collin, Tarrant, or other counties like Grayson or Van Zandt, you should be aware of the following common first offenses:

 - Driving While Intoxicated or DWI